holdenmatt/Chromebox/README.md

-## Chromebox: Search your Dropbox files from the Chrome search box (omnibox).
+## Chromebox: Search your Dropbox files from the Chrome search box.

 ### Install